On the Ends of groups and the Veech groups of infinite-genus surfaces: Proof of Theorem

-Let us observe that by construction the marks $gh_{j}\check{m}^{-j}$ and $gh_{j}m^{-j}$ are parallel, therefore, the gluing is well defined.
-Then \emph{the assembled surface to the puzzle $\mathfrak{P}(1,G,H)$} obtained under the above gluing is a translation surface, which will be denoted by $S$.
+We remark that, by construction, the markings $gh_{j}\check{m}^{-j}$ and $gh_{j}m^{-j}$ are parallel, so the gluing is well-defined.
+Thus, the \emph{assembled surface to the puzzle $\mathfrak{P}(1,G,H)$} obtained from the above gluing is a translation surface, which we denote by